Kazakh Khanate: Disintegration of Khanate and Russian conquest

+1827–28 saw the first serious Kazakh resistance to the Russians, as Qayip Ali led fighters of the Bukey Horde against a Russian garrison blocking them from crossing the Ural River to find needed grazing land.
+In the following years, Qayip Ali helped Isatay Taymanuly build a resistance movement designed to free his people from both the khan of the Bukey Horde and the Russians.
+The movement was crushed in July 1838.

+By 1837 some tribes of the Middle jüz led by Kenesary Kasymov started war with the Russian occupiers.
+Support for the resistance was fueled by Russians' refusal to allow them much-needed additional grazing land, taxes, and the feeling that they were being exploited by Russian merchants.
+Kasymov managed to unite the entire Middle jüz for the last time in popular opposition to the Russians.
+The resistance came to an end when Russia deployed sufficient forces to make Kenesary surrender in 1846.
+He died the next year fighting Kokand forces in Kirgizia.

 Russian colonial policies/strategies brought military fortresses, many settlements, and externally imposed rules into Kazakh lands.
 A series of laws were introduced by the Russian Empire, abolishing local indigenous government in the form of Khan rule, instituting segregationist settlement policies, etc., resulting in numerous uprisings against colonial rule.
-Significant resistance movements were led by leaders such as Isatay Taymanuly (1836–1837), Makhambet Utemisuly (1836–1838) and Eset Kotibaruli (1847–1858).
+Significant resistance movements were led by leaders such as Makhambet Utemisuly (1836–1838) and Eset Kotibaruli (1847–1858).

 Meanwhile, the Senior Jüz sided with the Emirate of Bukhara and the Khanate of Kokand from the south, and started opposing the expansion of the Russian Empire.

 Full Russian rule over all Kazakh lands was established in the second half of the 19th century, after the southern towns of Aq-Meshit, Shymkent, Aulie-Ata and others were taken by the Russian Imperial Army.